mvysny/mvysny.github.io/_posts/2024-10-2-thread-safety.md

 are scared of threads (and rightfully so!), but also developing a parallel algoritm is FUCKING HARD and only a handful of people can do it correctly.

-Again: **If you think you can write thread-safe program, you most probably can't.
-If you still think you can, you're a fool.
+Again: **If you think you can write a thread-safe program, you most probably can't.
+If you're not scared, you should not attempt to write thread-safe programs.**
-If you're not scared, you're a fool.**

 ### Web Frameworks